marq24/emacberry.com/_docs/3900-tasker.md

 - [https://tasker.joaoapps.com/](https://tasker.joaoapps.com/)
 - [https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm)

-GPSLogger have build in location based autostart capability's by itself - so you don't have to use Tasker for that, but of course if you want to give Tasker the control, you can do so.
+GPSLogger has built in location based autostart capabilities by itself - so you don't have to use Tasker for that, but of course if you want to give Tasker the control, you can do so.
 Please see [launching GPSLogger with an additional START or STOP logging command](#startstop) for details.

-What ever you choose, GPSLogger have the option to define Tasker tasks that should be called, once certain events occur while your recording.
+Whatever you choose, GPSLogger has the option to define Tasker tasks that should be called, once certain events occur while your recording.
 The following events allow you to define Tasker Tasks:

 - Start Logging